almoloo/xenia/README.md

 > Fetches all gift cards created by a specific address.

+## 🚀 Roadmap

+Our journey to revolutionize blockchain-based gifting is just beginning!
+Here’s a look at what’s ahead:

+- [ ] **Bulk Gift Card Creation**
+       Effortlessly create multiple gift cards at once, perfect for promotional campaigns or corporate gifting.

+- [ ] **One-Click Sharing**
+       A seamless option to share gift cards with a single click, simplifying the gifting process across messaging platforms and email.

+- [ ] **Gift Card Dashboard**
+       Easily access all your sent and received gift cards in a personalized dashboard, with filters to track redeemed and active cards.

+Stay tuned as I continue to enhance the Xenia experience!
+Your feedback and support helps me shape a more secure and user-friendly blockchain gifting solution.

 ## 🛠️ Contributing

 Feel free to fork this project, submit issues, and create pull requests.
 All contributions are welcome and appreciated!